bun install creates a lockfile called bun.lock.

 YesGenerate a lockfile without installing?

-To generate a lockfile without installing tonode_modules you can use the --lockfile-only flag.
-The lockfile will always be saved to disk, even if it is up-to-date with the package.json(s) for your project.
+To generate a lockfile without installing tonode_modules, use the --lockfile-only flag.
+The lockfile is always saved to disk, even if it is already up to date with your project’s package.json(s).

 terminal